Commercialization Engine Funding

 The Student Commercialization Grant Program

-Launched in August of 2017 under the guidance of Mitchell Kokko and Karen Slaggert, the Student Commercialization Grant Program allows students at the University of Notre Dame to receive early stage funding to help them test ideas and move projects forward.
+Launched in August of 2017, the Student Commercialization Grant Program allows students at the University of Notre Dame to receive early stage funding to help them test ideas and move projects forward.
 Students are able to pitch monthly for up to $2,500 in grants from the IDEA Center, with the money being used to cover critical milestones that will de-risk and advance the project.
 No equity is taken by the University in these early stage projects, with this funding being made available to support the University mission of providing a best in class education to students.
 To date, over 30 student projects have received grant funding.
 All of the Student Commercialization Grant funds come from donors.
 Please direct any questions you may have about this fund to John Henry, Director of Student Startups.

 The De-Risking Fund